chronosphereio/calyptia-fluent-linter-action/README.md

 # Limitations

-- The current `fluent-linter-action` only works with `fluent-bit` configurations. `fluent-d` configurations will be available shortly.
+- The current `fluent-linter-action` only works with `fluent-bit` configurations. `fluentd` configurations will be available shortly.
 - The current `fluent-linter-action` doesn't support `@includes` yet.
 These, if found in your configurations, will be ignored.
 Please follow [this issue](https://github.com/calyptia/fluent-bit-config-parser/issues/9) for updates.

 <!-- CONTRIBUTING -->